 When you install the free version of WinX DVD Ripper, you'll notice that it's actually the Platinum Edition in trial mode.
 Don't worry though – once the demo expires you'll lose action to some of the features (mainly speed-related and a couple of specific DRM cracks), but you'll still have a powerful DVD ripper on your hands that you can use indefinitely.

 WinX DVD Ripper can be used to rip directly from DVDs, but it also works with ISO images, and folders of DVD files.
 Once your input has been analyzed – a process that doesn't take long – you can take your pick from a raft of ready made profiles.
-These profiles help you to quickly output a video that is suitable for playback on specific mobile devices or, say, ideal for uploading to Facebook
+These profiles help you to quickly output a video that's suitable for playback on specific mobile devices or, say, ideal for uploading to Facebook

 You can choose to rip the built-in subtitles or embed your own, and you can select which audio tracks should be included; it's all beautifully simple and pleasingly fast.

 More than a decade in the making, the software finally reached version 1.0.0, It is – or at least looks – a little more complicated that some of the others we're looking at here, but don’t let that put you off.
-By default there's no support for bypassing copy-protection, but this is something you can get around with a little research if necessary (bearing in mind IP laws in your country).
+By default there's no support for bypassing copy-protection, but this is something you can get around with a little research (bearing in mind IP laws in your country).

 As with other programs, there are a number of presets ready for you to choose from, but you can also manually tailor each ripping session if you prefer.
 If you're working with ISO images or disc folders, it's possible to queue up multiple encoding jobs to run consecutively to save having to be around when each finishes.
 The sheer level of control makes HandBrake well worth a try.

-DVD ripping made easy, with a clean interface and step-by-step instructions
+DVD ripping made easy, with step-by-step instructions

 Freemake is a name synonymous with powerful, high quality freeware, and Freemake Video Converter doesn't let the side down.
 Its free DVD ripper boasts a clean, clear interface is a joy to use, and you're never left feeling in any doubt about what you're meant to do.